TommyDuc/poky-kas-container/README.md

     upstream [crops/poky-container][repo-poky-container] and effectively refers
     to the [*tag* of the *base container image*][crops-poky-tags] we build upon.

+    Note that as we only maintain a single [`./Containerfile`][container-file] that assumes the `apt` *package manager* and possibly some form of *Ubuntu* distro landscape, using a `ubuntu-*` tagged base image might be your only choice.
+It is also possible that some *Ubuntu* base image won't work because of changes in packages, configurations or other factors.

  -  `KAS_VERSION`: This corresponds to the [*version* of the pypi kas package][kas-package-versions] that will be installed in our image via `pip3 install`.